-We next investigate the effectiveness of combined features.
-This investigation has two parts.
-The first part is using $E_\text{coul}$ as labels with Dataset 2 and the second part is using $E_\text{solv}$ as labels with Dateset 1 considering the availability of labels and the size of the datasets.
-The MSE and $R^2$ for different models are shown in Table~\ref{tb_ce_both}.
-Note the MSE and $R^2$ for using topological features only is 0.039 and 0.962 respectively, which is already very effective.
-If we see the difference column, we can see that adding topological features fundamentally improves the model using electrostatic features only by decreasing MSE and increase $R^2$.
-This partially validates {\bf purpose 2}.
-Note we did not report MAPE result here as it shows similar pattern as MSE does.
-If we consider topological features first, adding electrostatic features seems only occasionally improve the results.
-This is because the results from using topological features are too good for the effectiveness of electrostatic features to kicked in.
-Our next test case shows when the topological features are relatively less effective, adding the electrostatic features can significantly improve the performance.
-Before we move to that case, let's linger on Fig.~\ref{fig_6}, which is the scatter plot of predicted values vs true values for using topological features, electrostatic feature and combined feature, for the observation that the improvement from (b) to (c) are very obvious while the improvement from (a) to (c), although not that significant, is still discernible. \\
+We next investigate the effectiveness of the combined feature representation.
+This analysis consists of two parts.
+In the first part, $E_\text{coul}$ is used as the label on Dataset~2, while in the second part, $E_\text{solv}$ is used as the label on Dataset~1, taking into account the size of the datasets and the availability of labels.

+The MSE, MAPE, and $R^2$ values for the different models are reported in Table~\ref{tb_ce_both}.
+Using topological features alone yields MSE, MAPE, and $R^2$ values of 0.030, 0.071, and 0.970, respectively, indicating strong predictive accuracy.
+Moreover, the difference column clearly shows that incorporating topological features into the electrostatics-only model consistently reduces MSE and MAPE while increasing $R^2$.
+These results partially support {\bf Purpose~2}.

+If we consider topological features first, it appears that adding electrostatic features does not significantly improve the results.
+This is because the performance obtained using topological features is already very strong, leaving limited room for the effectiveness of electrostatic features to manifest.
+Our next test case shows that when the topological features are relatively less effective, adding electrostatic features can significantly improve performance.
+Before moving to that case, we briefly examine Fig.~\ref{fig_6}, which shows scatter plots of predicted values versus true values using topological features, electrostatic features, and combined features.
+The improvement from (b) to (c) is very evident, while no obvious improvement is observed from (a) to (c). \\